tdolphus/unicornranch/README.md

 ## Unicorn dashboard app

-The purpose of this app is to create a dashboard overview of which unicorns are which locations in the ranch.
+The purpose of this app is to create a dashboard overview showing the locations of the different unicorns in the ranch.

 First, run the node server and keep this terminal open.